Frequently Asked Questions about IELOL

 The purpose of IELOL is not a technical training program designed to share the best practices for building an online educational program, there are other programs that address those needs.
 IELOL is designed as a professional development program to enhance your leadership skills within the context of online learning.
 That said, the faculty and colleagues you are gathered with as part of the program have a tremendous amount of knowledge and experience.
 There will certainly be time and opportunity for participants to discuss new ideas, best practices, etc. throughout the program.

-Is IELOL focused on a specific discipline, field of study, and/or type of institution?
+Is IELOL focused on a specific discipline, a field of study, and/or type of institution?

 The program draws from a wide and diverse field of institutional types including for-profits, non-profits, community colleges, military educational services, religious, private and large publics.
 One of the major benefits of this diversity is the range of perspectives represented by the participants.